Abortion in Canada: Later cases relating to abortion

 Daigle had already had a late second-term abortion before the Court ruled on her case.
 While the case was fast-tracked, the progress was so slow that Daigle would have been in the third-trimester had she waited for the ruling to be handed down.
 Daigle had an abortion in the United States while the case was before the Supreme Court of Canada.
 This was not made public until after the ruling, although it was not unexpected.
 This is in contrast to the Roe v.
 Wade case in the United States where Roe had carried the pregnancy to term.
 That case, however, was different from the Tremblay v.
 Daigle case in that it was about whether abortion was legal.
 In the Tremblay v.
 Daigle case, the question was whether a male partner has a say in whether a woman can obtain an abortion ruling.

 Two further cases addressed the "interest in the fetus".
 In Dobson (Litigation Guardian of) v.
 Dobson, a grandfather attempted to act on behalf of a child born with cerebral palsy, supposedly resulting from a car accident in which the mother was the driver.
 He attempted to sue the mother with negligence in driving.
-The mother was in favor of the suit succeeding as it would have provided her with funds to raise her disabled child; her insurance company was defending the suit through subrogation.
+The mother was in favour of the suit succeeding as it would have provided her with funds to raise her disabled child; her insurance company was defending the suit through subrogation.
 Citing the case of Kamloops v.
 Nielsen, the Court decided that courts cannot impose a duty of care on a pregnant woman toward her fetus because it would interfere with the exercise of her autonomy rights during pregnancy and faced difficulty in defining a standard of care in pregnancy.
 Only a legislature can do this.
 In Winnipeg Child & Family Services (Northwest Area) v.
 G. (D.F.), the Supreme Court determined that a pregnant woman addicted to solvents could not be civilly committed for treatment.